i18next/i18next-parser/README.md

 export default i18n
 ```

+> **Note**: You may need to configure Broccoli to place temporary files (option: tmpdir) within the current working
+> directory as I18next-parser does not traverse down beyond that.

 ## Options

 Using a config file gives you fine-grained control over how i18next-parser treats your files.
 Here's an example config showing all config options with their defaults.